 Brief bio: With soaring vocals and impassioned guitar playing, Kaia Fowler’s songs explore a vast emotional landscape.
 Drawing from the folk, blues, and roots rock traditions, her music resonates with strength and vulnerability.
 A finalist in the 2012 Great River Folk Festival songwriting competition, her writing has been compared to Joni Mitchell’s for its lyrical detail and melodic expression.
 A review by The Americana Gazette says, “Kaia Fowler is a tremendous lyricist.
 Her lyrics paint pictures and her musical notes add the color.”
 Selections from her 2010 album Seams of My Heart received radio play on Women of Substance Radio.
-Kaia’s 2015 album, an EP titled All The Way, is dedicated to her late husband with sales benefiting the Pancreatic Cancer Action Network.
+Kaia’s 2015 album, an EP titled All The Way, is dedicated to her husband who died of pancreatic cancer, with sales benefiting the Pancreatic Cancer Action Network.
 A new album, One Breath, will be released May 2018.

 “Sharing songs helps me connect with others,” says Kaia.
 “When I sing about my loves and losses, concerns and inspirations, fears and hopes, I know we all share these experiences, each in our own way.
 There, in that moment, because of the magic of music and words, we understand one another better.
 We sense that we’re all in this together.
 I love that aspect of what I do most of all.”